Limit Theorems for Factor Models: VALID INFERENCE

 The wild bootstrap works because it introduces independence in the time direction while preserving the (unknown) cross-sectional dependence.
-Specifically, we base our proof of Theorem \ref{th: CLT for HC} on the change of order of summations in.
+Specifically, we base our proof of Theorem \ref{th: CLT for HC} on the change of order of summations in double/triple summations over $i$ and time index/indices.
 For example,

 We then argue that our assumptions guarantee that the CLT with respect to summation over $t$ is applicable.
-If the assumptions of the CLT hold, then $ \Xi _{N,T}^{(1)}$ is asymptotically Gaussian with mean zero and variance equal to the limit of $\frac{1}{T}\sum_{t}\mathbb{E}(\frac{1}{\sqrt{N}} \sum_{i}v_{t}\gamma _{i}e_{it})^{2}$.
+If the assumptions of the CLT hold, then $ \Xi _{N,T}^{(1)}$ is asymptotically Gaussian with mean zero and variance equal to the limit of $\frac{1}{T}\sum_{t=1}^T\mathbb{E}\big[\big(\frac{1}{\sqrt{N}} \sum_{i}v_{t}\gamma _{i}e_{it}\big)^{2}\big]$.
 This limit clearly depends on how much there is cross-sectional correlation between $e_{it}$ and $e_{jt}$.
 Now, in the bootstrapped samples,

 Conditional on the original sample, only $\delta _{t}$'s are random, and they are independent and have zero mean and unit variance.
-When $T$ is large, this bootstrapped normalized sum satisfies the CLT and thus converges to a zero mean Gaussian random variable with the variance equal to the limit of $\frac{1}{T}\sum_{t=1}^{T}(\frac{1}{\sqrt{N}}\sum_{i=1}^{N}v_{t}\gamma _{i}e_{it})^{2}$ as $N,T\rightarrow \infty $.
-This limit coincides with $ \frac{1}{T}\sum_{t=1}^{T}\mathbb{E}(\frac{1}{\sqrt{N}}\sum_{i=1}^{N}v_{t} \gamma _{i}e_{it})^{2}$ under relatively weak assumptions, as long as the Law of Large Numbers holds.
+When $T$ is large, this bootstrapped normalized sum satisfies the CLT and thus converges to a zero mean Gaussian random variable with the variance equal to the limit of $\frac{1}{T}\sum_{t=1}^{T}\big(\frac{1}{\sqrt{N}}\sum_{i=1}^{N}v_{t}\gamma _{i}e_{it}\big)^{2}$ as $N,T\rightarrow \infty $.
+This limit coincides with $ \frac{1}{T}\sum_{t=1}^{T}\mathbb{E}\big[\big(\frac{1}{\sqrt{N}}\sum_{i=1}^{N}v_{t} \gamma _{i}e_{it}\big)^{2}\big]$ under relatively weak assumptions, as long as the Law of Large Numbers holds.
 For example, under Assumptions \ref{ass: heterosk}, we have:

 A similar argument can be made about the second component as well.
 Indeed,

 For a bootstrapped statistic, conditional on the original sample, the weights $\frac{1}{\sqrt{N}}\sum_{i=1}^{N}w_{st}e_{it}e_{is}$ are fixed, while $\delta _{t}$'s are independent random variables, and all the conditions of Lemma \ref{th: Heyde and brown} are satisfied.
 Thus, a zero mean Gaussian limit obtains as $T\rightarrow \infty $.
 It is straightforward to verify that its variance converges to the asymptotic variance of $\Xi _{N,T}^{(2)}$.